Artificial sweeteners and other sugar substitutes

 Sugar alcohols and novel sweeteners

 Tagatose and trehalose are considered novel sweeteners because of their chemical structure.
-The FDA categorizes them as GRAS substances.
-Tagatose is a low-carbohydrate sweetener similar to fructose that occurs naturally, but is also manufactured from lactose in dairy products.
-Trehalose is found naturally in honey and mushrooms.
+They''re categorized by the FDA as GRAS substances.
+Tagatose is a low-carbohydrate sweetener similar to fructose that occurs naturally but is also manufactured from lactose in dairy products.
+Foods containing tagatose can''t be labeled as "sugar-free."
+Trehalose is found naturally in mushrooms.

 Uses for sugar alcohols